radiantearth/stac-spec/item-spec/item-spec.md

 e.g., two fields `view:azimuth` and `view:off_nadir` instead of a field `view` with an object value containing the two fields.
 The convention (as used within Extensions) is for related fields to use a common prefix on the field names to group them, e.g. `view`.
-A nested data structure should only be used when the data itself is nested, as with `eo:bands`.
+A nested data structure should only be used when the data itself is nested, as with `bands`.

 ### Link Object